 scripts = sel.xpath("//script/@src").getall()

-# prioritize scripts with keywords such as "app-" which are more likely to contain environment keys:
+# Prioritize scripts with keywords like "app-" that are more likely to contain API keys

 _script_priorities = ["app", "settings"]